 Manage and measure the effectiveness of our advertising

-By accepting Targeting cookies and providing your email address and phone number to us for marketing purposes, you agree to your data being used by us or shared with our third-party advertising partners (e.g., Google, Meta, Amazon, The Trade Desk) for ad personalization as described above.
+By using our Services and providing your email address and phone number to us for marketing purposes, you agree to your data being used by us or shared with our third-party advertising partners (e.g., Google, Meta, Amazon, The Trade Desk) for ad personalization as described above.

 Choice